chrgue/slidev-template/README.md

 Learn more about Slidev on [documentations](https://sli.dev/).

 ## Setup Repository
 - Go to `Setting -> Pages` and select `GitHub Actions` as a source.
 - After deployment ran successfully, you can visit https://{GITHUB_USER_NAME}.github.io/{REPOSITIRY_NAME}/

+## Important
+For organization repositories, the build step in `cd_ci.yml` should be modified to `npm run build` exclusively.